matprime/decentralized-memes/README.md

 npm install
 npm run start
 ```
-You should see browser to open up and application will load in browser window.
+Before starting the application with last command "npm run start" you need to make sure that Ganache is running before.
+Please look into Ganache manual, how to start it.
+After Ganache is running and you started application, you should see web browser to open up and application will load in browser window.

 **Some commands you can use in truffle console**
 After smart contracts deployment to blockchain with migration, you can use truffle console to interact with smart contracts using CLI.
 To start truffle console from command shell type: